prisma/prisma/docs/upgrade-guides/upgrading-from-prisma-1.md

 1. Install the Prisma Framework CLI as a development dependency
 1. Use the Prisma Framework CLI to convert your Prisma 1 datamodel to the Prisma schema
-1. Adjust your application code, specifically replace the API calls from the Prisma client with those of Photon.js
+1. Adjust your application code, specifically replace the API calls from the Prisma client with those of Prisma Client JS

 Note that the steps will look somewhat different if you're ...: